EMDR Therapy

 This phase involves focusing on the selected memory and gently processing while using bilateral stimulation (such as eye movements or alternating tapping).
 You are not required to recount details aloud.
 The focus is on noticing whatever arises: thoughts, emotions, sensations, while the distress associated with the memory gradually reduces.

-As distress decreases, we work to strengthen more adaptive beliefs about yourself or the experience.
-This supports the integration of new perspectives that feel more aligned with how you want to relate to yourself and your history.
+As distress decreases, we work to strengthen more positive beliefs about yourself or the experience.
+This supports the integration of new perspectives and already existing positive networks that feel more aligned with how you want to relate to yourself and your history.

 Phase 6: Body scan